 If you place your home into a trust, it won't pass into your probated estate when you die.
-Your designated beneficiary can receive the property immediately without waiting for the costly probate procedure, and he can sell the property without obtaining approval from the court.
+Your designated beneficiary can receive the property immediately without the hassle of waiting for the costly probate procedure, and he can also sell the property without obtaining approval from the court.
 Depending on the type of trust, it may also protect your home from estate taxes.
 Since a home is one of your more valuable assets, avoiding estate taxes on the home can save your estate a substantial amount of money.
 Some trusts also protect your home from the collection efforts of creditors.

-Creating a trust requires more time and effort than including your home in a will because you must complete extensive paperwork and transfer ownership of your home to the trust.
+Creating a trust does requires more time and effort than including your home in a will because you must complete extensive paperwork and transfer ownership of your home to the trust.
 Depending on the type of trust you create, you may lose control of your home after you transfer its ownership.
 There are also certain tax breaks available to probated estates that aren't available to trusts, such as the ability to choose to pay taxes based on the fiscal year instead of the calendar year.